-Distributional national accounts (DINA) estimates have now been extended worldwide, thanks to a dedicated team of researchers at the World Inequality Lab, whose efforts produced a comprehensive global update to the World Inequality Database (Alvaredo et al 2020).
+Distributional national accounts (DINA) estimates have now been extended worldwide, thanks to a dedicated team of researchers at the World Inequality Lab, whose efforts arrive at a comprehensive, continual global update to the World Inequality Database (Alvaredo et al 2020).

-The purpose of this methodological note is to contribute a first estimation of distributional national accounts series for Australia, Canada and New Zealand, including preliminary estimates through the year 2019.
-These preliminary results are founded on the extensive earlier work to produce long-run series of top (fiscal) income shares in Canada (Saez-Veall 2005; Veall 2012; Wolfson et al 2016), Australia (Atkinson-Leigh 2007a and 2007b; and Burkhauser-Hahn-Wilkins 2015, 2016 and 2018), and New Zealand (Atkinson-Leigh 2007c and 2008; Alvaredo-Atkinson 2013 and 2014; Alvaredo 2017; and Alvaredo-Kergozou 2019a and 2019b).
+The purpose of this methodological note is to provide background on a the estimation of distributional national accounts series for Australia, Canada and New Zealand, including estimates through the year 2019.
+These results are founded on the extensive earlier work to produce longrun series of top (fiscal) income shares in Canada (Saez-Veall 2005; Veall 2012; Wolfson et al 2016), Australia (Atkinson-Leigh 2007a and 2007b; and Burkhauser-Hahn-Wilkins 2015, 2016 and 2018), and New Zealand (Atkinson-Leigh 2007c and 2008; Alvaredo-Atkinson 2013 and 2014; Alvaredo 2017; and Alvaredo-Kergozou 2019a and 2019b).

 Where those estimates were based on fiscal income data from the tax authorities in each country, we now update them and extend the estimates of the fiscal (taxable) income distribution to the national accounts-now covering all sources of national income, including non-fiscal (non-taxable) income that is not reported on tax returns.
-In short, we apply the techniques for a 'simplified DINA' laid out in Piketty-Saez-Zucman (2019),1 in which non-taxable income concepts are harmonized with the taxable in a modified UN SNA (2008) framework, to produce consistent estimates of income distribution that account for 100 percent of annual income flows in the national accounts (including net domestic product and all foreign earned income).
+In short, we apply the techniques described in (Alvaredo et al 2020),1 in which non-taxable income concepts are harmonized with the taxable in a modified UN SNA (2008) framework, to produce consistent estimates of income distribution that account for 100 percent of annual income flows in the national accounts (including net domestic product and all foreign earned income).